How put options work

 The concept of a put option

-It’s easy enough to buy (and sell) put options through a brokerage.
+It’s possible to buy (and sell) put options through a brokerage.
 Let’s say that you believe the value of equity ABC is going to fall from a price of $50 in the coming months.
 You would buy a put option at a strike price of $50, with an expiry date of three months into the future.

 What influences the price of a put option?